 There will be multiple levels to the intranet, and it is likely that not all users will find it appropriate to have access to all content and areas across the boards.

 Assigning appropriate permissions is crucial for the effective and secure operation of the intranet.
 These permissions should be meticulously aligned with each user's job role, department, and level of trustworthiness.
-Additionally, considerations such as read/write capacity and the user's experience with the system must be taken into account.
 By doing so, the organisation can ensure that each user has the necessary access to perform their duties efficiently, while also safeguarding sensitive information from unauthorised access.

 Implementing a robust permission structure not only enhances security but also streamlines workflow processes.
 Users will have quick access to the resources they need, without the clutter of irrelevant information.
-This targeted access fosters a more productive and focused working environment, ultimately contributing to the overall success of the organisation.
+For Australian organisations, this also supports compliance with the Privacy Act 1988 and the Australian Privacy Principles (APPs).

 Elcom Security Permissions

 The presence and access to key data is crucial for an intranet to fulfil its role and purpose.
 This data can be gathered from a variety of sources, ensuring a comprehensive understanding of user needs and system performance.
-These sources include:
+These sources include research, usability testing, surveys, benchmarking, external analysis, and stakeholder interviews.

 Content can include industry news, trends and predictions as well as blog posts, interview transcripts, and relevant audio and video.
 The most important aspects of good content are true utility and that it adds value to the user experience.